Azure/azure-sdk-for-python/doc/recording_vcr_tests.md

 ﻿Recording Scenario Tests with VCR.py
 ========================================

-The `scenario_tests` package uses the [VCR.py](https://pypi.python.org/pypi/vcrpy) library to record the HTTP messages exchanged during a program run and play them back at a later time, making it useful for creating command level scenario tests.
-These tests can be replayed at a later time without any network activity, allowing us to detect regressions in the handling of parameters and in the compatability between AzureCLI and the PythonSDK.
+The `scenario_tests` package uses the [VCR.py](https://pypi.python.org/pypi/vcrpy) library to record the HTTP messages exchanged during a program run and play them back at a later time, making it useful for creating "scenario tests" that interact with Azure (or other) services.
+These tests can be replayed at a later time without any network activity, allowing us to detect changes in the Python layers between the code being tested and the underlying REST API.

 ## Overview